usethesource/typepal/doc/TypePal/RenameRefactoring/RenameRefactoring.md

 ###### Advanced configuration

-The `RenameConfig` exposes some additioanl properties through optional keyword arguments.
+The `RenameConfig` exposes some additional properties through optional keyword arguments.
 For reference see [here](https://www.rascal-mpl.org/docs/Packages/Typepal/API/analysis/typepal/refactor/Rename/#analysis-typepal-refactor-Rename-RenameConfig).

 Additionally, one can extend the configuration with keyword arguments, for example to retain some state for a single rename.
 Example: